All Products

 Note

-If the NFS share is mounted on a client, it takes a short period of time for the system to unmount the mount point from the client after the share is deleted.
-During this period, if you create an NFS share with the same ID, the mount point fails to be unmounted from the client.
-Therefore, after you delete an NFS share, run the df -h command to confirm that the file is successfully unmounted before you perform other operations.
+If the NFS share is mounted on a client, it takes a short period of time for the system to unmount the mount point after the share is deleted.
+During this period, if you create an NFS share with the same ID, the mount point fails to be unmounted.
+Therefore, after you delete an NFS share, run the df -h command to confirm that the mount point is successfully unmounted before you perform other operations.

 Modify an NFS share